-Spring Supports Constants and Variables are used for supporting piping and related components which are subject to thermal expansion.
-For minor vertical travel the Variable Load Support is normally used, whereas the Constant Load Support should be used for greater levels of thermal expansion.
+Spring supports constants and variables are used to support piping and related components, subject to thermal expansion.
+For minor vertical travel, you should use the variable load support, whereas you should use the constant load support for greater levels of thermal expansion.

-Both types of Spring Supports are usually manufactured in standard carbon steel, but low temperature and stainless steels may be utilized for special environmental conditions.
-A wide range of surface protection coatings is also available.
+We typically provide spring supports in standard carbon steel, but we offer stainless for special environmental conditions.
+A wide range of surface protection coatings is also available for spring supports.

-Spring supports are designed to absorb/accommodate the vertical displacement of a piping system caused by temperature change (thermal expansion/contraction) or subsidence etc. They also, in conjunction with hanger rods and slide bearings, accommodate any horizontal displacement which may occur.
+Moreover, spring supports absorb/accommodate the vertical displacement of a piping system caused by temperature change (thermal expansion/contraction) or subsidence, etc. In conjunction with hanger rods and slide bearings, they also accommodate any horizontal displacement that may occur.

 Spring supports are critical components because, without such support, excessive pipe stress would cause significant damage to the piping system and other components connected to that system.